ereiskind/nolcat/docs/source/COUNTER_SUSHI_and_annual_reports.rst

 ACRL/IPEDS 61b.
 E-serials Usage
 ===============================
 "Report usage of e-serial titles whether viewed, downloaded, or streamed.
 Include usage for e-serial titles only, even if the title was purchased as part of a database.
 Viewing a document is defined as having the full text of a digital document or electronic resource downloaded...If available, include the count for open access e-journal usage if the title is accessible through the library’s catalog or discovery system."
-The instructions say to use TR_J1 "unique item requests" and add open access "if discoverable/available," which means not including the Access_Type filter traditionally included in the TR_J1.
+The instructions say to use TR_J1 "unique item requests" and add open access "if discoverable/available," which means not including the Access_Type filter traditionally included in the TR_J1 (for filtering purposes, this makes it a TR_J3).

 ARL 18.
 Number of successful full-text article requests (journals)
 ==================================================================